Solar Battery – Tesla Powerwall, Enphase Encharge

 What incentives are available for installing solar batteries?

 The Solar Investment Tax Credit is a dollar-for-dollar reduction in federal income tax for anyone who purchases solar panels for their home or business.
-The amount credited is equal to 26% of the purchase price of your solar system thru the end of 2023.
-The ITC will drop to 22% in 2024 and then it expires at the end of the 2024.
+The amount credited is equal to 30% of the purchase price of your solar system thru the end of 2033.

 SGIP (Self-Generation Incentive Program)